Heal to Feel Real: How to Turn Ouch into Growth Fuel

 Tony Brigmon is a party animal.
 He’s been known to stay up well past nine o’clock drinking root beer and telling G‑rated jokes.
 Sure, the neighbors complain, but that doesn’t stop him.
 Because Tony is serious about having fun.
 Serious fun, with serious results.

-Tony was a Southwest Airlines “Insider” and the former “face” of their renowned culture as their official “Ambassador of Fun”.
+Tony was a Southwest Airlines “Insider” and the former “face” of their renowned culture as their official “Ambassador of Fun” during their Golden Era.
 At Southwest Airlines, “fun” was the power of “positivity” that helped catapult a small carrier into a force that changed the airline industry.

 Today, Tony is a popular speaker, emcee, and author of The FUNomenal™ Workplace.
 (FUNomenal™ is pronounced the same as phenomenal but it’s a lot more FUN.)